 Gompers et al. (2003) construct a governance index using the Investor Responsibility Research Center (IRRC) database.
 This governance index is constructed by considering various charter amendments that would increase the difficulty of a hostile takeover, state takeover legislation to which the firms are subject, charter provisions to indemnify officers and directors, management compensation arrangements following change in control, and shareholder voting rights.
-They find a positive correlation between stronger shareholder rights (basically, fewer takeover defenses) and firm value (as measured by Tobin's Q) and stock market performance.
-As they note, they cannot conclude that weak governance caused the poor performance, as unobserved characteristics could be correlated both with their index and performance (p.
+Gompers et al. find a positive correlation between stronger shareholder rights (basically, fewer takeover defenses) and firm value (as measured by Tobin's Q) and stock market performance.
+They provide evidence in support of a causal explanation, that weak governance caused the poor performance (weak governance firms appear to have higher agency costs in the form of inefficient investments), although they note that the "analysis of causality" cannot be "conclusive," as unobserved characteristics could be correlated both with their index and performance (p.
 142).
-In fact, industry classification explains between one-sixth and one-third of the abnormal returns across the firms, a finding consistent with research by Gillan et al. (2003) that indicates that corporate governance characteristics of firms vary significantly across industries.
+The competing evidence is that industry classification explains between one-sixth and one-third of the abnormal returns across the firms, a finding consistent with research by Gillan et al. (2003) that indicates that corporate governance characteristics of firms vary significantly across industries.